landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 [![IDA Pro window showing functions using LdrpTlsList](/img/pe-loader/LdrpFindTlsEntry.png)](/img/pe-loader/LdrpFindTlsEntry.png)

-I conveniently found that in Windows (but not ReactOS) is a function, "LdrpFindTlsList", which will return a `PTLS_ENTRY` (the actual name of the Windows data structure for ReactOS's `LDRP_TLS_DATA`) given a `PLDR_DATA_TABLE_ENTRY`.
-Ken Johnson even conviently provided the source code on his blog: http://www.nynaeve.net/Code/VistaImplicitTls.cpp
+I found that in Windows (but not ReactOS) is a function, "LdrpFindTlsList", which will return a `PTLS_ENTRY` (the actual name of the Windows data structure for ReactOS's `LDRP_TLS_DATA`) given a `PLDR_DATA_TABLE_ENTRY`.
+[Ken Johnson even conviently provided the source code on his blog](http://www.nynaeve.net/Code/VistaImplicitTls.cpp).

 So now the only missing link: finding the `PLDR_DATA_TABLE_ENTRY`.
 I'm kind of doing a "draw the rest of the owl" moment, but figuring this out was fairly straightforward by poking through the `!peb` command in WinDbg.